bigboards/bigboards-docs/docs/bootstrap.md

 1. Bringing the system to the latest level of the firmware
 1. Verifying proper functioning of your device

+> **WARNING**
+>
+> We boostrap your Hex for you in our labs!!!
+So, unless you have been **explicitly asked by us** to rebootstrap your device,  you should NEVER execute this procedure yourself!!!

-## Burning SD cards/Users/wvl
+## Burning SD cards
 We have build a project to generate the SD cards on a laptop.
 Our supported environment is a laptop running Ubuntu (14.4) with an integrated SD card reader.

 > All our tests to burn SD cards with an USB dongle failed miserably.
 We have no clue why.
 However, this could allow us to generate 6 SD cards fully in parallel!

 1. Clone the bigboards-bootstrap project at `http://bitbucket.org/bigboards/bigboards-bootstrap.git`
 1. Adjust the file `groupvars/all` to
-	1. suit your environment regarding SD card reader which is defined under the `disk` section, specifically `dev` and `'part`
+	1. suit your environment regarding SD card reader which is defined under the `disk` section, specifically `dev` and `part`
 	1. configure the script to generate SD cards for a specific Hex under the `hex` section, specifically `name` and `id`
 1. Run the `./setup.sh [1..6]` script for each SD card
 1. Insert the generated SD cards in order in your Hex.